 The need for such a group is now pressing: over the past few decades, scholars working in a wide and diverse range of fields all across the humanities have come to realize that melodrama, once considered a marginal dramatic form, is–and has been for some time–the dominant narrative form of modern mass culture worldwide.
 Its history, long neglected, has begun to be recovered, and we have found in it the record of a startling, almost pandemic process of diffusion, development, and growth.
 Melodrama’s history is a world history, and one that involves all cultures, mediums, and modes.
 To understand it, we must study it in that way.

 We are now organizing a calendar of events, which will, we hope, include many local and regional gatherings.
 We invite ideas and proposals for those and will provide whatever assistance we can.
-We are also in the early planning stages of the MRC’s first organizational conference, which is tentatively scheduled to be held at Rutgers University in the fall of 2017.
-For the inaugural conference, too, we welcome ideas and proposals.

 The MRC has also begun its first collaborative initiative, the Melodrama Database Project (MDP), which has as its aim the creation of a comprehensive, open-platform database of international stage, film, television, and new media melodrama.
 The MDP now involves the work of more than thirty of our members, and we have begun to form data collection networks and database design teams.
 Our initial goal is quite simple: a shared meta-data catalogue of works that would enable broad, intermedial, cross-period, and interdisciplinary study.
 We welcome the participation of anyone who wishes to be involved in this project, and we will offer support and assistance for local grant proposals to carry out portions of the effort.